Greece Moments Greece Moments

 View of the headland of Andros Town

-Andros city, also called Chora, showed itself to us as a authentic Greek place, still largely untouched by tourism.
+Andros Town, also called Chora, struck us as an authentic Greek place, still largely untouched by tourism.
 One reason for this could be the lack of a ferry port.
-This is located in the village of Gavrio in the west of the island.
-As a result, usually only a few day trippers get lost on the east coast of Andros.
+The port is located in the village of Gavrio in the west of the island.
+As a result, only a few day trippers usually make their way to the east coast of Andros.

 agia thalassini andros griechenland